 Most of the times, it takes a good 24 hours to realize what’s really going on with our bodies when we fall sick.
-Fevers love to peak in that first day, aches begin their run, and congestion starts it course.
-Thus, it’s hard to really know what we’re dealing with or what we should do to get better.
+Fevers love to peak in that first day, aches begin their run, and then congestion starts to run its course.

 Luckily, my ailment (nausea, fatigue, headache, upset stomach) only lasted 24 hours.
 By the next day I was at 90%, weak but mostly recuperated.
 In my situation, there was no need for anything more than rest and detoxification.

 So what quick and simple action can you take if you’re traveling while sick and have very few cancellation options?
 I’m not a doctor, but here are a few things that helped me, some of which WebMD also suggests:

 This is easier said then done for the busy mom or the preoccupied business person but it’s necessary.
 If your body is tired, it doesn’t have the basic mechanism to help fight and fix what’s wrong with you.
 Unfortunately, you can’t compromise on this.
 The more rest you get, the stronger you’ll be.

 If you weren’t drinking your 8 glasses before, now’s the time to get that aqua into your system.
 Clean water helps to flush your system out and keep all the necessary membranes in good working order.

 These are ceramic pots that use a salt water solution to flush out your nasal passages, clearing it of pollen and possibly viruses.
 I use a neti pot religiously during allergy season and it provides amazing relief.